Condensation of random walks and the Wulff crystal: Quantitative estimates for lower bound on

 We will bound from below the probability that the Markov chain started from $y$ hits $x$ before returning to $y$.
-Recall that our Markov chain with law $\Q$ is reversible.
+Recall that our Markov chain with law $\Q$ is reversible with respect to $\pi$.
 Therefore it is equivalent to a discrete time random walk on a network on $S$ where the weight, or conductance, of the edge $e = (z,w)$ is given by $\pi(z) Q(z,w) = \sqrt{ \pi(z) \pi(w)}$.
 It is equivalent in the sense that both processes visit the same points in the same order, though possibly at different times.
 Hence it suffices to bound from above the effective resistance $\Reff(y \to x)$ in this network.

-We set all the weights on edges with at least one end outside $C$ to be $0$, then we have only reduced the conductance of all edges.
+We set all the weights on edges at distance greater than 1 from $C$ to be $0$, then we have only reduced the conductance of all edges.
 Rayleigh's monotonicity principle (see \cite[Chapter 2.4]{LyonsPeres}) tells us that the effective resistance only increases.
 So it suffices to bound from above the effective resistance between $y$ and $x$ in this modified network.